pulumi/docs/content/webinars/manage-any-cloud-dotnet-2020-04-02/index.md

 ---
 # Name of the webinar.
 title: "Managing Any Cloud with .NET"
-meta_desc: "Paul Stack and Mikhail Shilkov from Pulumi will show you how to get started mastering your preferred cloud using your favorite languages."
+meta_desc: "Pulumi engineer Mikhail Shilkov will show you how you can use C#, F#, and VB.NET to define the infrastructure for Azure, AWS, or even on-prem Kubernetes clusters."
+meta_image: "/images/webinar/manage-any-cloud-dotnet-2020-04-02.png"

 # If the video is pre-recorded or live.
 pre_recorded: false